 Ballpoint vs Rollerball

 The difference between ballpoint and rollerball is mainly in the ink each pen uses.
 Ballpoint and Rollerball are two very popular varieties of pens used in all parts of the world.
 In fact, the two of them are dominating the world of articles being used for writing on paper in such a fashion that pencils and fountain pens come a distant second and third today.
 Who would have thought that the ubiquitous fountain pen would one day give way to the convenience and smoothness of ball pens?
 And why would the world call them pens with balls?
 Because, both make use of a unique writing mechanism that literally has a ball of metal inside their nibs.
-But we are here to find out differences between a ballpoint and a Rollerball.
+But we are here to find out the differences between a ballpoint and a Rollerball.
 Read on if you think they are the same.

 Ballpoint pen is a pen that uses a thick oil based ink where the ball in the pen nib pushes the ink on to the paper.
 Fountain pen was ruling the roost when ballpoint pens made their entry into the world of writing as an alternative.
 These pens attracted millions towards them because of ease of use and long lasting ink that was oil based.
 One can use it for months at a stretch.
-This was appealing to those who found filling in water ink every now and then in their fountain pens.
+This was appealing to those who found filling in water ink every now and then in their fountain pens irritating.
 They also welcomed these pens because their nibs were safer than those of fountain pens.
 Fountain pens also left stains on fabrics whenever the user forgot to replace the cap.
 Since ballpoint pen has a thick ink that does not evaporate easily a cap is not necessary for such pens.
 Usually, to close the nib, the pen is twisted or pushed so that the nib retracts into the body of the pen.

 A rollerball pen is more related to the fountain pen as it uses a water based ink.
 See, despite all the convenience ballpoint pen offered, many loyal fountain pen users said that they missed the smooth flow of ink that was a feature of a fountain pen and the way this ink could be felt on a paper.
 A new pen was introduced to fulfill the demands of those loyalists; that was called Rollerball pen.
-Though this pen used the same kind of nib that contained a ball that moved continuously leaving behind ink on paper.
+This pen also used the same kind of nib that contained a ball that moved continuously leaving behind ink on paper.
 Since the water based ink of a rollerball pen has a higher rate of drying out, having a cap is absolutely necessary for this pen to cover the pen nib when not in use.

 What is the difference between Ballpoint and Rollerball?